-The MSTP is a dual MD-PhD degree program that makes it possible for a small number of outstanding students to earn their doctor of medicine and doctor of philosophy degrees concurrently, typically in 8 years.
-The MSTP is designed primarily for students who are interested in a future career in academic medicine with a focus in research related to medicine.
+The MSTP is a dual MD-PhD degree program that is federally funded by the National Institute for Health.
+Students who are accepted into this program earn their doctor of medicine and doctor of philosophy degrees concurrently, typically in eight years.
+The MSTP is designed primarily for students who are interested in a future career with a focus in research related to medicine.
 The Michigan MSTP is offered cooperatively by the Medical School and the Horace H. Rackham School of Graduate Studies.

 In which fields may the PhD be earned?

-In the MSTP, the PhD may be earned in any field that is relevant to medicine.
-At Michigan, MSTP fellows have the option of choosing to pursue their graduate studies in core biomedical fields or from a variety of non-traditional programs.
+The PhD may be earned in any field that is relevant to science in medicine.
+MSTP students have the option of pursuing their graduate studies in core biomedical fields or in several different non-traditional programs.

 How does a student select a doctoral field?

-While some MSTP fellows enter the program with a firm idea of their research interests, others may have only a general idea of a field of specialization.
+While some MSTP students enter the program with a firm idea of their research interests, others may have only a general idea of a specialization field.
 A list of potential mentors for the core fields and their research areas is available.
-Fellows are assigned a personalized Research Rotation Advisory Committee that provides guidance and advice regarding the selection of research mentors and PhD departments.
-Fellows do a least two lab rotations before selecting their thesis mentor.
+First-year students are assigned a personalized Research Rotation Advisory Committee that provides guidance regarding the selection of research mentors and PhD departments.
+Students participate in a least two lab rotations (with the option of a third) before selecting their thesis mentor.

 Is it difficult to get into the MSTP?